Syed Ata Hasnain: Early life and education

 Syed Ata Hasnain is the second son of Major General Syed Mahdi Hasnain, PVSM.
 He completed his school education at Sherwood College, Nainital.
-Thereafter he attended St. Stephen's College, Delhi, where he received a B.A.
+Thereafter he attended Delhi University. where he received a B.A.
 (Honours) degree in History, in 1972.
 General Hasnain is an alumnus of the Asia Pacific Center for Security Studies (APCSS), Hawaii, USA and the Royal College of Defence Studies, London.
 He also studied at King's College, University of London.